9th Dialogue on Social Market Economy

 Session 3: Global Challenges of Trade, Tariffs, and Capital Flows

-Seliger, Bernhard – Prof. Dr. habil., University of Applied Sciences Zwickau, Germany, & Hanns Seidel Foundation, Seoul, South Korea
+Bernhard Seliger (University of Applied Sciences Zwickau & Hanns Seidel Foundation, Seoul, South Korea)

-“International Trade and Trade Deficit: In Search of the Missing Link”
+“International Trade and Balance of Trade Deficit: In Search of the Missing Link”

 “Sustainable Capital Flows in Focus – Banks’ Materiality Analyses and Their Relevance for Achieving Regulatory Policy Objectives”